-- 4.2.2 These will be freely available in electronic form to the public via the BGIS website (http://bgis.sanbi.org). - 4.2.3 Contact details for obtaining CDs or hard copies of bioregional plans will be available on the BGIS website.
+- 4.2.1 In an effort to encourage the use of bioregional plans and to allow for easy reference to these plans SANBI will manage a database of all published and updated bioregional plans. - 4.2.2 These will be freely available in electronic form to the public via the BGIS website (http://bgis.sanbi.org). - 4.2.3 Contact details for obtaining CDs or hard copies of bioregional plans will be available on the BGIS website.
 CDs will be supplied for a nominal fee to cover administrative costs for all bioregional plans.
 Hard copies of bioregional plans will be provided at SANBI's discretion.